Factbox: Recent safety incidents for Boeing's new 787

 Following a safety inspection, United finds a wiring problem in the same electrical system that caused the January 7 fire in Boston, the Wall Street Journal reports.

-January 9 - Japan's All Nippon Airways Co cancels a 787 flight scheduled for a domestic trip within Japan due to brake problems.
+January 9 - Japan's All Nippon Airways Co cancels a 787 flight scheduled to make a domestic trip within Japan due to brake problems.

-January 11 - A cockpit window on an ANA 787 cracks during a Japanese domestic flight.
-The plane lands safely with no injuries.

-A separate ANA 787 springs an oil leak from its left engine, which is discovered after the plane lands safely.